Understanding VAWA and self-petitioning

 Final Section of your Personal Declaration Letter

-At the end of your letter, you want to include the following statement.
+You want to include the following statement at the end of your letter.
 “I declare under penalty of perjury that the foregoing is true and correct to the best of my knowledge.”
 Then sign and date your personal declaration letter.

 How to Write Your Personal Declaration Letter